 The number one disadvantage of a natural birth is pain.
 A laboring mom can use relaxation techniques and coping mechanisms to manage her pain, but the full force of it will be felt.
 This can be intimidating and scary if you are not prepared.

 Another potential risk is related to natural births that take place outside of hospitals.
 Mothers who choose a natural birth sometimes choose to have their baby at home or in a special birthing center.

-However, if something goes wrong during labor or an unexpected complication occurs, you may be panicked trying to get to the hospital for help (source).
-If you decide to go with a natural birth, monitor your labor closely to ensure you remain in a low-risk state and have a safety plan if something goes wrong.
+However, if something goes wrong during labor or an unexpected complication occurs, you may be panicked trying to get to the hospital for help (18).
+If you decide to go with a natural birth, select an experienced and licensed care provider who will monitor your labor closely to ensure you remain low-risk and have a safety plan if something goes wrong.

 Having a Successful Natural Birth Experience

 One of the best ways to ensure you have a successful natural birth experience is to be prepared.

 Here are five tips to help you get started.